uwescience/DSSG2023-Groundwater/README.md

 #### scripts/

 Additional scripts that are necessary for the workflow such as shell scripts to download GRACE and GLDAS data or additional analysis files.
+Currently this folder has two subfolders: /analysis and /data.
+The /analysis folder contains code to produce visualizations contained in /notebooks-and-markdowns/05-Visualization Your Data.md and the /data folder include scripts to download the data.